 Where shadow IT comes from

-Shadow IT rarely arises from ill will.
-It is most often a response to real needs that official IT does not satisfy for some reason.
+Shadow IT rarely arises from bad intentions.
+Most often it is a response to real needs that official IT does not fulfill for some reason.

-When IT support is billed hourly, every request incurs a cost.
-Employees begin to filter problems - the "unimportant" ones they solve themselves or ask someone from the team.
-Over time, that person becomes the company’s informal IT technician.
+When IT support is billed by the hour, every ticket becomes a cost.
+Employees therefore start filtering issues - the "unimportant" ones they solve themselves or ask someone on the team.
+Over time, that someone becomes the company's informal IT person.

-A similar effect occurs when official tools are cumbersome, processes are too slow, or when IT is not available when employees need it.
+A similar effect appears when official tools are cumbersome, processes are too slow, or IT is not available when employees need it.
 People look for shortcuts - and usually find them.

-Informal IT solutions can operate effectively for months or even years.
-This makes the problem hard to notice - and thus more dangerous.
+Informal IT solutions can work smoothly for months, even years.
+That makes the problem hard to notice - and therefore even more dangerous.

 Brak kontroli nad danymi.
 Jeśli pracownicy przechowują pliki firmowe na prywatnych dyskach, synchronizują dokumenty przez prywatne konta w chmurze albo wysyłają dane przez niezatwierdzone komunikatory, firma nie wie, gdzie jej dane się znajdują.
 Nie może ich zabezpieczyć, nie może ich odzyskać w razie awarii i nie może udowodnić ich bezpieczeństwa w razie audytu lub incydentu.